Peabody Hotel: Design features

 The Peabody Hotel's most recognizable features are large red neon "The Peabody" signs atop the Skyway Ballroom and the central elevator shaft.

 The top floor, the Skyway and Rooftop, offers views of the surrounding Memphis skyscrapers.
 The rooftop is often used as a space for bands and other musical acts, especially during the Thursday night "Rooftop Parties" in the summer months.

 In the elevators, one must press "S" to access the top floor.
 If this floor were numbered, one would press "13" to reach it, but due to superstitions regarding the number thirteen, management decided to call the top floor "the Skyway."

 Music, media, and popular culture

 Louis Armstrong and his Orchestra performed at the Peabody Hotel in October 1931.
 He notably dedicated the song "I'll Be Glad When You're Dead You Rascal You" to the Memphis Police Department as a result of his arrest the night before for sitting next to his manager's white wife on a charter bus.

 The studios of radio station WREC and later its television spinoff WREC-TV (now WREG) were for many years located in the hotel basement.
 During the Big Band era, the Skyway was a popular night-spot, and the ballroom was one of only a handful of sites in America from which the CBS radio network would broadcast live weekly programs.
 Regular headliners included Tommy Dorsey and the Andrews Sisters.

-The Peabody featured in the 1993 film, The Firm, starring Tom Cruise.
+The Peabody was featured in the 1993 film The Firm, starring Tom Cruise and the 1957 film " A Face in the Crowd, directed by Elia Kazan.